BrunoAzambuja/Boosting-online-retail-sales/README.md

 3. Data visualizations with Python
 4. Introduction to SQL
 5. Probability and statistics
-6. Python from zero
+6. Python crash course
-7. Web scraping
+7. Python from zero
-8. School of data science
+8. Web scraping
-9. Computer vision
+9. School of data science
-10. Python Crash Course
+10. Computer vision